April 10, 2012–December 31, 2014

 Rose on 65th Street by Sculptor Will Ryman

-On permanent view at the Frist Art Museum' Broadway Avenue Terrace, Rose on 65th Street (2011) is from a series of thirty-eight sculptures of gigantic roses created by New York artist Will Ryman.
+On permanent view at the Frist Art Museum's Demonbreun Street entrance, Rose on 65th Street (2011) was a gift to the Frist Art Museum and is from a series of thirty-eight sculptures of gigantic roses created by New York artist Will Ryman.
 Arrayed along New York City’s Park Avenue from January 25 through May 31, 2011, the colossal flowers, each painted in a primary color or bright pink, stood in startling contrast to the towering buildings and busy traffic of the street.